-Overall, 92.86% of first-time test takers passed the Test (13/14) and 7.14% (1/14) failed.
-All ten candidates who took the test in 2016-2017 passed the test.
+Overall, 93.33% of first-time test takers passed the Test (14/15) and 6.67% (1/15) failed.
+All four candidates who took the test in 2017-2018 passed the test.
 Unfortunately, only the pass/fail rates are accessible; hence we are unable to analyze the data further in order to identify candidates' areas of strengths and weaknesses.
+Although we do not have the breakdown of the Reading Specialist Test results, the overall performance of candidates demonstrate that they meet all the ILA Standards that align to the subareas of this test.
 Candidates who fail the Reading Specialist Test are usually candid in their conversations with faculty regarding why they failed the test and invite suggestions to prepare for retaking it.
 We have found that especially for our secondary teachers, the subarea on Reading Processes and Development (i.e., development of oral language and oral communication skills; the development of phonological awareness, including phonemic awareness; how to promote students' understanding of concepts of print and basic phonetic principles; explicit, systematic phonics instruction; word analysis skills and vocabulary development) is a weak area that needs additional support.
 Effective fall 2018 candidates will be expected to submit a copy of the detailed scores obtained from the Reading Specialist Test.